gadacz-aac/aac/docs/README.md

 Creating a branch

 1. Open an issue, add a correct label and assign yourself
-2. Add a task to [figma](https://www.figma.com/file/HiTWiE7qnbIbEZ8gVs2iPj/aac?type=whiteboard&node-id=0-1&t=jDN6wUoxTkiEhMYI-0) and assign yourself
+2. Add a task to [figma](https://www.figma.com/file/HiTWiE7qnbIbEZ8gVs2iPj/aac?type=whiteboard&node-id=0-1&t=jDN6wUoxTkiEhMYI-0) and assign yourself (add your photo)
 3. Create a branch on github and link it to your issue (there is a button in the issue menu to do it automagically)
 4. Download the branch